Do you find yourself needing to visit the loo more often?

-Whether you’re in a deep sleep in the middle of the night, or there’s no toilet to be found nearby, frequent urination is a common discomfort during pregnancy -- And, something you definitely don’t enjoy.
+Whether you’re in a deep sleep in the middle of the night or there’s no toilet nearby, frequent urination is a common discomfort during pregnancy and something you definitely don’t enjoy.

 Frequent urination is an early sign of pregnancy, which means you’ll most likely start feeling it towards the start of your pregnancy, during the first trimester.
 This is right around the time you will notice a missed period, which marks week 4 of your pregnancy.

 Although you’ll start noticing this pregnancy symptom early on, most pregnant women say it continues throughout their pregnancy term.
 In fact, most say they have to pee more frequently towards the end of the pregnancy, during the third trimester.

 However, you may be happy to hear that you’ll experience some relief during the second trimester because your uterus will start moving away from your bladder.

 How often is frequent urination in early pregnancy?

 While the exact frequency will vary from woman to woman, you can expect to need to go more often starting around week six or seven of your pregnancy.
 And as your womb enlarges and puts pressure on your bladder, those trips are likely to become even more frequent!
 Some women find they need to urinate every hour or so during the peak of pregnancy symptoms.

 If you're finding that you need to go too frequently or that you're unable to control your urine stream, it's a good idea to check in with your doctor.
 These could be signs of a urinary tract infection (UTI), which is fairly common during pregnancy and can cause serious complications if left untreated.